 The tour to Hlybokaye is one of various tours we can organize for you.

-On this day you arrive at the airport in Minsk where our German speaking guide receives you.
+On this day you arrive at the airport in Minsk where our English speaking guide receives you.
 In case you arrive very early, we offer you a sightseeing tour in the city of Minsk.
 A tour about the holocaust is possible as well.
 Later we go by bus to Hlybokaye which will take about two hours.
-If our guests wish so, we can visit the memorial site Chatyn on our way to Hlybokaye.
+If our guests wish so, we can visit the memorial site Khatyn on our way to Hlybokaye.

-Information: Chatyn is a village in Belarus which was destroyed by members of the German SS as an act of revenge on March 22nd, 1943.
+Information: Khatyn is a village in Belarus which was destroyed by members of the German SS as an act of revenge on March 22nd, 1943.
 149 citizens of the village were incinerated or killed as a mean of collective punishment for alleged support of the partisans.
 In 1969 a memorial site was opened at the place where the village was located.
-Chatyn became a symbol for the mass murders of the peaceful population on the territory of the occupied Soviet Union by the National Socialists.
+Khatyn became a symbol for the mass murders of the peaceful population on the territory of the occupied Soviet Union by the National Socialists.

 In Hlybokaye our guests will stay for the night in the beautiful family hotel “Usadba Jakimovic”.